andrew1007/mrfa-demo/article/5-normalized-state-trees.md

 };
 ```

-## Derive values instead of storing them

-Store minimal information in state and compute the data.
+## Ignore data's current use cases

+To get an array of documents, this would be computed.

 ```typescript
 const getDocList = (state) => state.docIds.map((id) => state.docs[id]);
 ```

+This may seem like useless effort and computational resources if the only use case of this data is rendering a list of documents.
+For example, this could be stored as an array with no consequence.
+This is technically true, but multiple use cases inevitably occur as enterprise applications mature.
+Convenience-oriented data design create future liabilities and headaches.
+Agnostic design makes future development as painless as possible.
+Also, a spoiler for the future: normalized state trees unlock a powerful and straightforward memoization framework.

+## Derive values instead of storing them

+Store minimal information in state and compute the data.

 Saving computed values is duplication in disguise.
 Storing computed values requires permanent maintenance for the lifespan of the app.
 When the data origin changes, the computed value needs to be updated in conjunction.